This ongoing series will cover NFL “Best Ball” draft formats, particularly for DRAFT / PlayDraft.com

 Where can I play? – You can play either on your mobile device (by downloading the DRAFT app) or via your computer at PlayDraft.com

 Are there any incentives or referral bonuses that I can take advantage of? – Of course!
 If you are signing up on your mobile device, you can use the promotion code FanVice, click through the “badge” links at the bottom of any page on FanVice.com or click here.
-Once you have created your account and made your deposit, reach out to firstname.lastname@example.org and we will give you 30 free days of FanVice premium content in addition DRAFT will match 100% of your deposit with a bonus up to $600 which will be proportionally applied to the site fees (aka “rake”) as you play.
-Their bonus funds currently do not expire.
+Once you have created your account and made your deposit, reach out to email@example.com and we will give you 30 free days of FanVice premium content in addition DRAFT will also provide an initial deposit bonus award in the form of a contest ticket.

 Okay, I have signed up and am ready to start! – Excellent, this will be the first in a series of primers to help you prepare for Best Ball on DRAFT!

 Draft Formats: there are two main types of draft formats, “fast” and “slow” with both being similar to their names.
 “Fast” drafts begin as soon as the league is filled and then each gamer has 30 seconds to make their selection when they are on the clock.
 “Slow” drafts are for those who may have other demands such as work and family throughout the day, so each gamer has eight hours to make their selection when they are on the clock.